nienananas/triad-v2/README.md

 ## 6. Conclusion

 This project successfully re-implements the TRIAD approach using modern, maintainable, and reproducible methods.
-While the numerical results differ from the original paper due to the challenges in replicating the exact text-processing pipeline, the evaluation confirms the fundamental conclusion of the original work: leveraging intermediate artifacts through enrichment and transitivity significantly improves the performance of traceability link recovery over traditional two-way methods.
+While the numerical results differ from the original paper due to the challenges in replicating the exact text-processing pipeline, the evaluation confirms the fundamental conclusion of the original work: leveraging intermediate artifacts through enrichment and transitivity improves the performance of traceability link recovery over traditional two-way methods.

 ## 7. Future Work